fvigotti/vigo-docker-manager/README.md

 stop previous version of the image-name running (if restart param is provided, else will fail to run) and execute docker run with given params using previously built image-name and version, generating app name, and saving the command execution param into an image-name-and-version script stored in `path/log` directory, this allow the re-execution of a specific version of the container with specific param used to run that version
  , perform multiple attempt to start the container and logs attempt results in `path/log/`
+ -d option for docker run is always implicit

 **-path**
  path of the dockerfile image, this is used to store logs and run-history-scripts